microsoft/CopilotStudioSamples/CopilotStudioWorkshop/README.md

 - Lab 5: Invoke AI Builder prompts
 - Lab 6: Make HTTP requests to connect to an API
 - Lab 7: Use generative AI orchestration to interact with your connectors
-- Lab 8: Using Topic Inputs
+- Lab 8: Using topic inputs
-- Lab 9: Generative Orchestration
+- Lab 9: Advanced generative orchestration

 **Q&A**